 23 years ago today, I met the first person I knew with a disability.
-I just didn't realise that person was going to be me.
+I just didn’t realise that person was going to be me.
 I was on my way to college, using the same station I had for a year.
-As there was no bridge there, so I had to cross over the track.
+As there was no bridge I had to cross over the track.
 Our train had just left the station and a group of people walked past me and started to cross, so I just went with the flow.
-I hadn't realised that the fast train was coming in the other direction and before I knew what was happening, it was right in front of me.
+I hadn’t realised that the fast train was coming in the other direction and before I knew what was happening, it was right in front of me.
 I fell backwards, but as I did, my right leg slipped under the train and it was amputated.
 They found what remained of my leg and foot half a mile up the track.
 I was now disabled.
 I was an amputee.

 I won’t lie, there were some emotional days, weeks and months that followed.
 A two month stay in hospital, and then learning to walk again.
 But I have a great family, and for those that know me, you won’t be surprised to hear that I talked a lot about it, and this was my counselling.